xjchenn/youtube-looper/PRIVACY_POLICY.md

-# Privacy Policy for YouTube Replay Extension
+# Privacy Policy for Youtube Looper Extension

 **Last Updated: December 2024**

 ## Overview
-YouTube Replay is a Chrome extension that allows users to loop specific sections of YouTube videos.
+Youtube Looper is a Chrome extension that allows users to loop specific sections of YouTube videos.
 We are committed to protecting your privacy and ensuring transparency about our data practices.

 ## Data Collection
-YouTube Replay does **NOT** collect, store, or transmit any personal information or browsing data.
+Youtube Looper does **NOT** collect, store, or transmit any personal information or browsing data.

 ### What We Access:
 - **YouTube Video Information**: The extension only accesses video playback information (duration, current time) on YouTube.com to provide the replay functionality